manjaro-libhybris/manjaro-arm-tools/README.md

 sudo buildemmcinstaller [-d device] [-e edition] -v version [-f flashversion] [-n] [-x] [-i package-file.pkg.tar.xz]
 ```

-So to build an eMMC installer image for KDE 19.04 on Pinebook:
+So to build an eMMC installer image for KDE Plasma 19.04 on Pinebook:
 ```
-sudo buildemmcinstaller -d pinebook -e kde -v 19.04 -f first-emmc-flasher
+sudo buildemmcinstaller -d pinebook -e kde-plasma -v 19.04 -f first-emmc-flasher
 ```
 Be aware that the device, edition and version, most already exist on the OSDN download page, else it won't work.